FavourQueue: a Parameterless Active Queue Management to Speed Up Short TCP Flows (and others too!): Discussion

 \subsection{Deployment issue}

 Although there is no scalability issue anymore inside new Internet routers that can manage millions of per-flow state \cite{roberts09}.
-FavourQueue does not involve per-flow state management and the number of entries that need to handle a FavourQueue router is as a function of the number of packets that can be enqueued.
-Furthermore, as the size of a router buffer should be small \cite{Ganjali06}, the number of states that need to be handle is thus bounded.
+FavorQueue does not involve per-flow state management and the number of entries that need to handle a FavorQueue router is as a function of the number of packets that can be enqueued.
+Furthermore, as the size of a router buffer should be small \cite{Ganjali06}, the number of states that needs to be handled is thus bounded.

-To sump up, the proposed scheme respects the following constraints: \begin{itemize} \item easily and quickly deployable; this means that FavourQueue has no tuning parameter and does not require any protocol modification at a transport or a network level; \item independently deployable: installation can be done without any coordination between network operators.
+To sum up, the proposed scheme respects the following constraints: \begin{itemize} \item easily and quickly deployable; this means that FavorQueue has no tuning parameter and does not require any protocol modification at a transport or a network level; \item independently deployable: installation can be done without any coordination between network operators.
 Operation must be done without any signaling; \item scalable; no per-flow state is needed. \end{itemize}

-FavourQueue should be of interest for access networks; entreprise networks or universities where congestion might occur at their output Internet link.
+FavorQueue should be of interest for access networks; entreprise networks or universities where congestion might occur at their output Internet link.